mukhal/mukhal.github.io/_includes/about/en.md

 ### Publications
-[1] Khalifa, Muhammad, and Khaled Shaalan.
+[1] Muhammad Khalifa, and Khaled Shaalan.
 "Character convolutions for Arabic Named Entity Recognition with Long Short-Term Memory Networks."
 Computer Speech & Language 58 (2019): 335-346.
 [*link*](https://www.sciencedirect.com/science/article/pii/S0885230818301657?via%3Dihub)

+[2] Muhammad Khalifa "Semantic Source Code Search: A Study of the Past and a Glimpse at the Future." [*Arxiv preprint*](https://arxiv.org/abs/1908.06738) (*Assignment paper for a course on research methods*)

 ### Contact me